-- Course C Online Puzzles Website - CS Fundamentals Main Activity Tips Lesson Recommendations Make a Copy -
+- Course C Online Puzzles 2018 Website - CS Fundamentals Main Activity Tips -Lesson Recommendations

 - Loop The action of doing something over and over again. - Repeat Do something again

 Students should have had plenty of introduction to loops at this point.
 Based on what you think your class could benefit from, we recommend: